What is Field Service Management?

 When managing a growing fleet of field workers and technicians, efficiency becomes key.
 Fifteen or twenty minutes may not seem like much time, but over the course of weeks or years — particularly when dealing with several workers — that time can add up to significant costs.
 With a handy software solution to manage these workers, managers are able to track where each field worker is and create optimal routes and schedules.
-This minimizes delays and cuts down on wasted time, which not only saves time and money for the company, it makes it simpler for technicians to arrive at the work site in a timely manner, which improves the customer experience.
+This minimises delays and cuts down on wasted time, which not only saves time and money for the company, it makes it simpler for technicians to arrive at the work site in a timely manner, which improves the customer experience.

 The joke about technicians arriving any time within a six-hour window, or even longer, has become commonplace, and many customers are particularly interested in tracking capabilities so that they can know exactly when their technician will arrive.
 One recent study from CSG showed 89% of customers preferring an “Uber-like” service to track technicians and provide continually updated arrival times, and 87% even said they would be willing to pay more for the convenience.
 The best field service management solutions brings this capability, and others, to the hands of field service industries and their customers.

 Features and Benefits of Superior Field Service Management Solutions